Concurrent-Learning Based Relative Localization in Shape Formation of Robot Swarms (Extended version): Preliminaries and System Overview

-Relying solely on relative localization is insufficient to determine the localization of the desired shape to be formed by robots.
-Therefore, resolving how robots can determine the shape position using only local information remains a challenge.
-To address this, we propose a localization agreement protocol that enables robots to negotiate distributively and reach a consensus on the shape position, as shown in Fig.~\ref{overview}B.

-To initiate the shape formation, a robot is randomly designated as the seed robot, whose initial position marks the localization where the desired shape should be formed.
-Without losing generality, we denote the ID of the seed robot as $0$.
+The second step is to design an agreement protocol to locate the desired shape which is marked by the initial position of the seed robot (see Fig.~\ref{overview}B and Section \ref{Sec_agreement}).
 The seed robot plays a stubborn role by insisting on propagating the relative displacement from its initial position (i.e., shape position) to its non-seed neighbors.
 These non-seed robots utilize this propagated relative displacement to interpret the shape position locally through the proposed agreement protocol, simultaneously propagating their interpretations to other non-seed robots.
-In this way, the interpretations of non-seed robots gradually converge to the seed one so that all the robots reach a consensus on the localization of the desired shape with the proposed agreement protocol (see Fig.~\ref{overview}B and Section \ref{Sec_agreement}.
-Theoretical results demonstrate that the proposed agreement protocol guarantees the finite-time convergence of shape localization among robots.
+In this way, the interpretations of non-seed robots gradually converge to the seed one so that all the robots reach a consensus on the localization of the desired shape.